 Yesterday, we saw how Hamilton “Tony” James, the chief operating officer of Blackstone and head of its private equity business, is also a principal in a family private equity firm, Swift River Investments, whose activities overlap with his official duties at Blackstone in ways that are troubling from both fund investor and Blackstone shareholder perspectives.
 One of the things we discussed was Swift River’s purchase from Blackstone itself, in a related party transaction, of a software company called iLevel Solutions.

 Today, we are going to examine iLevel in greater detail.
-We will see that this company is built from the ground up as vehicle to convince PE investors and the SEC that Blackstone and other PE firms have implemented robust financial controls over the companies they own.
+We will see that this company is built from the ground up as a vehicle to convince PE investors and the SEC that Blackstone and other PE firms have implemented robust financial controls over the companies they own.
 The reality, however, is the opposite: by design, iLevel gives PE firms unprecedented ability to cook the books of their portfolio companies while maintaining a facade of compliance.

 At first glance, iLevel appears to provide legitimate and important services to PE firms.
 It extracts, compiles and analyzes the financial and operating data of the dozens of portfolio companies that a firm like Blackstone owns.
 A large PE firm resembles a conglomerate.
 Its portfolio companies are the equivalent of operating divisions, each with its own set of books that must be reported back to the PE firm “headquarters” on a regular basis.
 Unlike a conventional conglomerate, however, a PE firm doesn’t typically implement a shared general ledger accounting system across its portfolio companies.
 It’s too expensive and complicated, particularly since a PE firm expects to own a portfolio company only for around five years or so.
 So there is real value added in presenting financial and operating results on a consistent basis across the businesses.